Dahua Starlight Anti-Corrosion IR Dome Review

 Best of all, sensor performance closely matches the excellent specification.
-Dahua’s 2MP Starlight cameras are strong performers but this new release one seems to be the best we’ve ever tested.
-The camera has a 4.1-16.4mm motorised lens with a magnesium-fluoride coating (550nm) and a maximum aperture of F1.53, and it’s a fine lens.
-Before we get into out testing, let’s run through some specifications.
+Dahua’s 2MP Starlight cameras are strong performers but this new release seems to be the best we’ve ever tested.
+The camera has a 4.1-16.4mm motorised lens with a magnesium-fluoride coating (550nm) and a maximum aperture of F1.53 – in short, it’s a fine lens.
+But before we get into out testing, let’s run through some camera specifications.

 At the heart of this camera is the 2MP 1/1.9-inch progressive scan CMOS sensor, delivering 1080p at 60ips and 120dB of WDR.
 Minimum scene illumination is claimed to be 0.002 lux in colour at 1/3rd of a second and 0.01 lux at 1/30th of a second.
 Frankly, 1/3rd of a second shutter speeds are more creative than useful with moving objects – you will get significant motion blur.
 However, in static scenes you’ll get good detail, including plates – and you may get static faces, especially if there’s extra light thrown onto them by mobile device use.